 Yes, this recipe for cauliflower crust is suitable for a keto diet.
 Per slice, there are just 2 grams of net carbs.

 This crust is a delicious substitute for pizza and is a healthier and lower carb (and fat!) alternative.
+You can also try eggplant pizza.

 Yes, many grocery stores and online retailers sell cauliflower based pizza crusts.
 However, most of them contain wheat and/or flour, and increase the carbs.